Some of our recently sponsored clients

 We value the experiences of students and want to ‘give back’ by providing work experience opportunities for students in design-related fields.

-So far we have had two work experience students in 2018, and another two in 2019.
+So far we have had two work experience students in 2018, and four students in 2019.
+Our assistant students have helped with animation, videography, press releases, article writing and graphic design.